FacilMap/facilmap/docs/src/developers/client/types.md

 * `colourFixed`, `sizeFixed`, `iconFixed`, `shapeFixed`, `widthFixed`, `strokeFixed`, `modeFixed` (boolean): Whether those values are fixed and cannot be changed for an individual object.
 Setting this to true will modify all the objects of this type and fix the value.
 * `showInLegend` (boolean): Whether this type should be shown in the map legend.
 * `fields` (Array): The form fields for this type.
 Each field has the following properties:
-	* `id` (string): The unique immutable identifier of the field.
+	* `id` (number, only read/update): The unique immutable identifier of the field.
 This is also used as the key in the `data` properties of markers and lines.
-The FacilMap UI sets this to a UUIDv4 using <code>[crypto.randomUUID()](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/randomUUID)</code>, it is recommended that you do the same.
+When you update a type, omit this to create a new field (the server will assign an ID) or specify it to update an existing field.
+If an ID is not present anymore in the list of fields, that field will be deleted.
 	* `name` (string): The name of the field.
 The name must be unique, no two fields in the same type may have the same name.
 Note that the if the name is "Description", the FacilMap UI will translate the name to other languages even though the underlying name is in English.
 	* `type` (string): The type of field, one of `textarea`, `dropdown`, `checkbox`, `input`
 	* `controlColour`, `controlSize`, `controlIcon`, `controlShape`, `controlWidth`, `controlStroke` (boolean): If this field is a dropdown or checkbox, whether the different options set a specific property on the object